 If you keep repeating the same watering mistakes, it’s worth reading Indoor Plant Watering Mistakes.

-Step 2: Move It to Recovery Light (Bright, Indirect)
+Step 2: Move It to Bright, Indirect Light

 Light is the plant’s “energy budget” for recovery.
 A dying plant usually does best in bright, indirect light — close to a window, but not baking in midday sun.